mit-satori/getting-started/README.md

 ```bash
 conda install --strict-channel-priority pytorch powerai-release=1.6.2
 ```
-For more information on the conda installer's rules, see Running the solver at: [Understanding and Improving Conda’s performance] (https://www.ibm.com/links?url=https%3A%2F%2Fwww.anaconda.com%2Funderstanding-and-improving-condas-performance%2F).

 #### Additional conda channels
 The main WML CE conda channel is described above.
 That channel includes the formal, supported WML CE releases.